Sustainable-Sanitation-Alliance/newsbox/README.md

 ## 3.2.
 Item tags inside the feed
 The following information is available within an item of a channel

-### title ###
+**title**
 Title of the feed entry as it should be displayed on the external web pages.
 Maximum length of 256 characters

-### link ###
+**link**
 URL of the web page to which the read more button should point.

-### description ###
+**description**
 Description of the entry.
 We recommend a maximum length of 350 characters to avoid automatic shortening of the description text on the external websites where the feed is embedded.
 **Important note: HTML & script elements will be removed.**

-### pubDate ###
+**pubDate**
 Time of publication of the feed entry.
 Note: The output of the channel is already sorted in descending order by this date field.

-### source ###
-Abbreviation of the organization providing the entry. **Important note:** The abbreviation used here describes the organisation through which the entry was made available.
-The links and descriptions of the organisations can be found in the extended configuration parameters of config.json.

-### author ###
+**source**
+This field is ignored and output based on our configuration file in the NCN.
+You can use this field to provide source information for other feed collections.

+**author**
 Name of the author who wrote the article.
 We ask that this be taken into account in the output.

-### category ###
-Category of the entry.
-You can use it to filter the output of the feed on your website by these categories. **Note:** All available categories can be found in config.json.
-You can also generate a separate explicit RSS feed for each category using a URL.
-Use the following syntax in the call https://api.susana.org/newscircle/rss/category/{category}.rss.
-You can also find all URLs within the configuration file.
+**category**
+Enter here in which of the available categories your entry should be published.
+Please refer to the current config.json for the available categories.

 ### guid ###
-Unique URL with ID, with the help of which they avoid duplication in the output and caching of feeds.
+Unique URL by which your entry can be identified, this should not change during the life of the entry or be applied to other entries.

 ### enclosure ###
-Optionale Verknüpfung einer Bild- / Video-Datei über eine URL innerhalb des jeweiligen Eintrages.
-Weitere Hinweise finden Sie auf: https://cyber.harvard.edu/rss/rss.html#ltenclosuregtSubelementOfLtitemgt
+Optional linking of an image / video file via a URL within the respective entry.
+You can find further notes at: https://cyber.harvard.edu/rss/rss.html#ltenclosuregtSubelementOfLtitemgt